Some Background Stories Before We Dive In

 phi4:latest does not support tools (status code: 400)

-Solution: use Llama 3.1:8b for Home Assistant's conversation agent, keep Phi-4 for Open WebUI chat.
+Solution: use Llama 3.1:8b for Home Assistant's conversation agent and keep Phi-4 for Open WebUI chat.
 Different models for different jobs.

 Problem 2: Even with the right model, natural language commands were unreliable.
 The LLM would say "Done!" but nothing happened physically.

-The fix that actually worked: stop relying on the LLM for device control entirely.
-Use Home Assistant's built-in sentence triggers instead — explicit trigger phrases mapped directly to actions.
+The fix (or workaround I would say) that I implemented is to stop relying on the LLM for device control entirely for now and use Home Assistant's built-in sentence triggers instead, explicit trigger phrases mapped directly to actions.
 Fast, reliable, zero LLM overhead for simple commands.
+Enhancing the speech control will be an improvement project for me in the future to make the integration better.

 The LLM handles conversation and questions.
 Home Assistant handles commands.
-Clean separation of concerns.
+Clean separation of concerns and responsibilities.

 Stage 6: Automate and Notify